 Her nutrition philosophy is based on an intuitive eating or a non-diet approach to ultimately help others develop a healthy relationship with food.
 She enjoys working closely with her clients to truly individualize a plan for them that will be life-long, realistic, and effective.
 Danielle believes in setting realistic goals for her clients and integrating behavior modification in her sessions.

-After obtaining a bachelors degree in psychology from Emory University, Carrie entered the field of advertising.
+After obtaining a bachelor’s degree in psychology from Emory University in 2002, Carrie entered the field of advertising.
 In her quest for overall wellness, however, she developed a passion for nutrition and ultimately decided to change career paths.
-With an initial interest in holistic nutrition, Carrie attended the Institute for Integrative Nutrition in New York City where she was inspired by great speakers such as Andrew Weil and Dr. Walter Willett and was exposed to unique nutrition philosophies such as raw food, macrobiotics, and Ayurveda.
+With an initial interest in holistic nutrition, Carrie attended the Institute for Integrative Nutrition in New York City where she was inspired by great speakers such as Andrew Weil and Dr. Walter Willett, and was exposed to unique nutrition philosophies such as raw food, macrobiotics, and Ayurveda.
 There she honed her counseling skills and learned a great deal about the healing aspects of different foods.
-Inspired by the program, she continued her nutrition education at Hunter College, completing a didactic program in dietetics.
-Carrie then entered a rigorous clinical internship through the food service company Aramark, interning at several New York hospitals and ultimately becoming a registered dietitian.
+Inspired by the program, she continued her nutrition education at Hunter College in 2005, completing a didactic program in dietetics.
+Carrie then entered a rigorous clinical internship through the food service company Aramark, working at several New York hospitals and ultimately becoming a registered dietitian.

-Carrie began her nutrition career as a dietitian at Bay Park Nursing Home in Bronx, NY.
-This was followed by work as a clinical dietitian at Hoboken University Medical Center, where Carrie excelled in providing nutrition therapy to patients with an array of disease states.
+Carrie began her nutrition career as a clinical dietitian at Hoboken University Medical Center, where Carrie excelled in providing nutrition therapy to patients with an array of disease states.
 In 2010 Carrie joined Riverfront Nutrition Associates where she began counseling patients for weight loss, diabetes, heart disease and multiple other conditions.
 With her husband’s career moving her to Baltimore, MD, Carrie next worked as a clinical dietitian at Baltimore Washington Medical Center.
-Carrie is now thrilled to be back in New Jersey working once again for Riverfront Nutrition Associates and embracing her passion for nutrition counseling on an individual basis.
+In 2011 she returned to New Jersey, re-joining Riverfront Nutrition Associates and embracing her passion for nutrition counseling.

 Carrie believes in formulating nutrition plans specifically targeted toward each patient’s unique circumstances.
-She recognizes that emotions can impede one’s ability to successfully achieve nutrition goals as much as or even more than poor food choices alone, and thus incorporates behavior modification into her nutrition counseling process.
+She recognizes that emotions play a huge role in one’s success and thus incorporates behavior modification into her nutrition counseling process.

 Jacqueline Pollack graduated from the University of Michigan with a Bachelor’s degree in Psychology.
 With a passion to merge her interests in human psychology and nutrition, she continued on to complete a Master’s degree in Clinical Nutrition and Dietetics at New York University.
-During this time, she became a Registered Dietitian after completing a rigorous dietetic internship at New York-Presbyterian Medical Center.
+During this time, she became a Registered Dietitian after completing a rigorous dietetic internship at New York-Presbyterian Medical Center in New York City.

-Jacqueline has worked with the New York Eye and Ear Infirmary in Manhattan providing clinical nutrition services to patients with various nutritional and medical needs requiring dietary intervention.
-She is also a contributing writer to TheBeautyBean.com, an online health and wellness publication, where she shares monthly cooking tips, recipes, and strategies for a healthy lifestyle though behavior modification.
-Jacqueline is currently working toward her certifications in both diabetes education and weight management.
-She is an active member of the Academy of Nutrition and Dietetics, the Greater New York Dietetic Association, and the Nutrition Entrepreneurs, Weight Management and Behavioral Health dietetic practice groups.
+Jacqueline has worked with the New York Eye and Ear Infirmary in Manhattan providing clinical nutrition services to patients with various nutritional and medical conditions requiring dietary intervention.
+She was also a contributing writer to TheBeautyBean.com, an online health and wellness publication, where she shared monthly cooking tips, recipes, and strategies for a healthy lifestyle through behavior modification.
+Jacqueline has been featured in 201 magazine and holds a Certificate of Training in Adult Weight Management.
+Jacqueline is currently working toward her certification as a diabetes educator.
+She is an active member of the Academy of Nutrition and Dietetics, Nutrition Entrepreneurs, Weight Management and Behavioral Health dietetic practice groups.

+Above all, Jacqueline cares for her clients and believes that nutrition should be realistic and no one size fits all.
 Her passion for promoting healthy lifestyle behaviors and how they contribute to not only medical health but quality of life is what brings Jacqueline joy in her everyday work.
-With a love for cooking, she longs to inspire others to come back to the kitchen and experiment with food.
-She believes in a non-diet approach, working closely with each client’s personal preferences to design successful, individualized plans and goals that are realistic, nutritionally sound, and satisfying.
+With a passion to help others and making food changes easy and relatable, she longs to inspire others to come back to the kitchen and experiment with food.
+She believes in a non-diet approach, working closely with each client’s personal preferences to design successful, individualized plans that are both nutritionally sound and satisfying.

 Hyemyung Kim fell in love with nutrition and wellness after happening upon a nutrition class during her undergraduate years at New York University.
 She obtained her Bachelor’s of Science degree in Nutrition and Dietetics and completed her internship at the formerly known University of Medicine and Dentistry of New Jersey, now part of Rutgers School of Health Professions.
 She is credentialed as a registered dietitian and as a certified nutrition support clinician.